google/goexpect/README.md

 ### SendTimeout

-The SendTimeout set timeout on the `Send` command, without timeout the `Send` command will wait forewer for the expecter process.
+The SendTimeout set timeout on the `Send` command, without timeout the `Send` command will wait forever for the expecter process.

 ### BufferSize